neuronetio/eventorjs/README.md

 If there was an exception inside `useBefore` listener, `on` and `useAfter` will not be executed (they are chained).
-Emit and Cascade work different look at the diagram above to find out how listeners are chained together.
+Emit and Cascade work different - look at the diagram above to find out how listeners are chained together.
-When we emit and there was an error inside one brach - other branches will continue to work, but useAfterAll will not be fired up because it use `Promise.all` method.
+When we emit and there was an error inside one brach - other branches will continue to work, but useAfterAll will not be fired up because emit is using `Promise.all` method.
 In Cascade mode when something bad happened along the path no other listener will be fired up.

 At the end .catch() method will execute for those two scenarios.

 ## event.eventId
 Each event have an unique id called `eventId`.
-`eventId` is a combination of Date.now().toString(16) , random generated numbers using `crypto`(nodejs) or `window.crypto` (browser), machine \ browser id ,and local number that is increased each generation process.
+`eventId` is a combination of timestamp, random generated numbers using `crypto`(nodejs) or `window.crypto` (browser), machine \ browser id ,and local number that is increased each generation process.
 If you want other unique id generation method, just start eventor with `unique` option like `Eventor({unique:yourUniqueIdGeneratorFunc})` and your function will be used instead of default one.
 Why?
 For example for cleaning up things.
 Let say you doesn't have a transactions in your db.
-When you emit an event and there was an error during execution in some listener, you can rollback your database inserts when you save eventId along with your data.
+When you emit an event and there was an error during execution in some listener, you can rollback your database inserts (when you save eventId along with your data).
 You can clean up memory or realease some 'things' after an error event to prevent memory leaks.
 You can use `eventId` for logging purposes as well.
-You can use it if you want to store some data that can be used between listeners and remove this data after event was finished or ...
-You name it.
+You can use it if you want to store some data that can be used between listeners and remove this data after event was finished or some error occurs.

-Storing data between listeners for events.
+Example of storing data between listeners for individual events.
 ```javascript
 let eventor = Eventor();
 let sharedEventData = {};